This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Pork Chop Cuts

-There are four different cuts of pork chops you could use in this recipe.
+You could use four different cuts of pork chops in this recipe.
 The most preferable is the center-cut rib chop.

 - Rib Chop: This is the best cut of the pork chop.
 The cut comes from the rib section and typically has the bone along one side.
 It is very tender and makes for the juiciest pork chops.

-- Loin Chop: This cut has a t-bone in it.
+- Loin Chop: This cut has a T-bone in it.
 The loin chop has two different kinds of meat on it.
-The darker loin meat on one side and tenderloin meat on the other side.
-It is perfect if you want to try two types of meat in one chop.
+The darker loin meat is on one side, and tenderloin meat is on the other.
+It is perfect to try two types of meat in one chop.

 - Boneless Chop: It is the leanest cut of pork.
-It is delicious but you have to be careful because it is very easy to overcook this cut.
-It easily dries out as it has very little fat, and connective tissue, and doesn’t have any bones.
-Cooked properly though, boneless pork chops are amazing.
+It is delicious, but you have to be careful because it is very easy to overcook this cut.
+It easily dries out as it has very little fat and connective tissue and doesn’t have any bones.
+When cooked properly though, boneless pork chops are amazing.

 - Shoulder Chop: This is my least favorite cut of pork chop.
-They are flavorful, but also have a lot of gristle and bones.
+They are so flavorful but also have a lot of gristle and bones.
 The shoulder chop is best when braised.

 Side Dishes for Pork Chops

-This is one of the best Southern Sunday dinner ideas – we know you will love it.
+This is one of our best Southern Sunday Dinner Ideas – we know you will love it!

 Equipment